Secret, Unique & Special Things to Do at DLR

 Check out the 3D model of early San Francisco on the wall behind the counter, complete with a 1906 earthquake simulation (don’t worry; the building doesn’t shake, the display just rumbles).

 Right across from Ghirardelli you'll enjoy the Boudin Bakery tour, with a funny video hosted by Colin Mochrie and Rosie O’Donnell.
 Learn about the history of Boudin Bakery and see the kitchen where bread is baked for various restaurants in the Disneyland Resort.
-A cast member gives you a small slice of sourdough bread as you enter.
+A cast member gives you a small slice of sourdough bread as you enter the building.
 You can also buy round sourdough loaves, and loaves shaped like Mickey Mouse (and other shapes during the Halloween and Christmas holidays) at the Pacific Wharf Café next door.
-On busy days, a cart outside the door sells bread loaves and Mortimer's Market on Buena Vista Street sometimes also sells the loaves.
+On busy days, a cart outside the door sells bread loaves and Mortimer's Market on Buena Vista Street often also sells the loaves.